DexterHuang/Arclight-City/contribution/en/lore-notes/neuralblocker-seller.md

 **Mercenary**: RipperDoc, hear me clear.
 I'm diving headfirst into that gang's turf, and I want only the best Neuroblockers you've got.

-**RipperDoc**: You ain't gonna hack it, friend.
-These mods will fry your brainpan.
-Your gray matter can't handle the ride.

-**Mercenary**: RipperDoc, I'm not playing around.
-I'm about to breach that gang stronghold, and I damn well demand your strongest Neuroblockers.

 **RipperDoc**: You're on a suicide run, omae.
 My top-shelf mods would fry you to a crisp.
 You better hit up some other chrome surgeon for weaker drek.

 **Mercenary**: RipperDoc, cut the drek.
 I'm storming that stronghold, and I'm only interested in your finest Neuroblockers.